larryknaebelobsidian/kingdom/Revelation Event List as Revealed.md

 ## 4
 ## 5
 ## 6
+#### Seven Seals
+#### First seal: white horse, crown, conquering and to conquer
+#### Second seal: red horse, take peace from the earth, men will slay one another, great sword
+#### Third seal: black horse, scales, famine
+#### Fourth seal: ashen horse, death, hades following, fourth of earth killed with sword, famine, pestilence, wild beasts
+#### Fifth seal: martyrs.
+How long?
+Until number of fellow martyrs completed.
+#### Sixth seal: great earthquake, sun black, moon like blood, stars fell from the sky, sky split apart like a scroll, every mountain and island moved.
+Men hide among the rocks of the mountains and call on the rocks to hide them from the wrath of the Lamb.
+The great day of their wrath has come and who is able to stand.
 ## 7
+#### Four angels holding back the winds of the earth
+#### No harm on earth allowed until God's bond-servants are sealed
+#### 144,000 sealed from every tribe of the sons of Israel (note: Dan is missing)
+#### From every nation and all tribes and peoples and tongues, clothed in white, standing before the throne and before the Lamb, palm branches in their hands.
+These are the ones who come out of the great tribulation and have washed their robes and made them white in the blood of the lamb.
+No hunger, thirst, beating heat.
+Lamb in the center will guide them to springs of the water of life and God will wipe every tear from their eyes.
 ## 8
+#### Seventh Seal
+#### Seven Trumpets
+#### First Trumpet: Hail, First, Blood: one third of earth, trees  and all grass burned up.
+#### Second Trumpet: Great burning mountain thrown into the sea: one third of sea became blood, third of creatures died and ships destroyed
+#### Third Trumpet: Great star (wormwood) fell from heaven onto one third of rivers and springs and many men died because of the bitter water
+#### Fourth Trumpet: one third of sun, moon and stars struck to cause one-third of light to shine during day and night
+#### Eagle announces in midheaven: Woes to those dwelling on earth due to the last three trumpets
 ## 9
 #### Fifth trumpet: locusts from smoke out of the bottomless pit torment those who do not have the seal of God on their foreheads for five months. - first woe
 #### Sixth trumpet: two hundred million horsemen kill one third of mankind